patrick69bateman/KBC-game/README.md

 # KBC-game
-Asimple kbc game which opens goofy aah sound when wrong answer is entered, using vlc media player
+A simple kbc game which opens goofy aah sound when wrong answer is entered, using vlc media player